50 miles from Newlyn in Cornwall to Tresco Abbey Garden

 Garden Museum Director, Christopher Woodward:

-To help raise the first £100,000 towards that total I am going to swim fifty miles from Newlyn in Cornwall to Tresco, on the Isles of Scilly.
+To help raise this lost income, I am going to swim fifty miles from Newlyn in Cornwall to Tresco, on the Isles of Scilly.
 It retraces a journey made by the painter-gardener Cedric Morris, one of our Museum’s ‘patron saints’, in 1950, seventy years ago.
 Cedric went by boat; no one has swum the route before.

 Since 2010, I’ve done four swims to help raise funds to build the Museum.
 And promised not to ask for sponsorship again.
 And then came the virus.